 Life Chiropractic College West has adopted a revolutionary methodology in chiropractic learning.
 The Clinically Inspired Learning curriculum at Life Chiropractic College West balances classes in basic sciences, clinical sciences, technique and philosophy with extensive opportunities to gain hands-on experience in the Life West Health Center.
 In doing so, it molds students into confident, practice-ready chiropractors who enter the profession with well-rounded sets of skills.

-For more on the Clinically Inspired Learning curriculum, click the logo on the left or read more in Life West Chiropractic Magazine.
+To learn more, click the logo on the left or read about the Clinically Inspired Learning curriculum in Life West Chiropractic Magazine.

 Basic sciences are the nuts and bolts of the sciences.
 Students learn about different diseases, as well as pathology and terminology, and build foundations in anatomy and physiology.